© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Weobley Castle is a scheduled monument protected by Cadw under reference GM010.
 View the official record →

-Weobley Castle is a Norman motte-and-bailey fortress situated in the parish of Weobley in Herefordshire, England, near the Welsh border.
+Weobley Castle is a medieval fortified settlement located in Gower, Glamorgan, Wales, dating primarily to the thirteenth and fourteenth centuries.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM010.

 Weobley Castle dates from the medieval period, and is classified as a castle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Weobley Castle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM010.